St. Peter's Church (Manhattan)

-Saint Peter's Church/Our Lady of the Rosary is a Catholic church in the Financial District of Manhattan, New York City.
+Saint Peter's Church is a Catholic church in the Financial District of Manhattan, New York City.
 The current building was constructed from 1836 to 1840 and was designed by John R. Haggerty and Thomas Thomas in the Greek Revival style, with six Ionic columns.
 The church opened February 25, 1838 with Archbishop John Hughes officiating.

-The parish, part of the Archdiocese of New York, is the oldest Catholic parish in New York State, and the building replaced an earlier one built in 1785–86.
+The parish, part of the Archdiocese of New York, is the oldest Catholic parish in New York State, and the current Saint Peter's church building replaced an earlier one built in 1785–86.
 The original church was used for worship until 1834 when it was replaced by the present structure.
+In 2015, the Our Lady of the Rosary church and parish were merged into Saint Peter parish.
+In 2022, Our Lady of Victory church and parish were also added to the consolidated parish.

 The church was designated a New York City landmark in 1965 and was added to the National Register of Historic Places in 1980.
 The present church has been declared a landmark by federal, state and city agencies.

 History

 Early history

 Shortly before, and during the Revolution, Father Ferdinand Steinmeyer, a German Jesuit missionary from Philadelphia, would periodically visit the few scattered Catholics in New York City.
 Gathering them together, he said Mass in the house of a German fellow-countryman in Wall Street, in a loft in Water Street, and wherever else they could find accommodation.

 The merchant and recent New York arrival Dominick Lynch was one of the chief fundraisers for the new church, donating his own money as well as raising funds from his native Galway.
 A gift of 1,000 silver pieces from King Charles III of Spain through the prominent figures of the Spanish Diego de Gardoqui and D. Francisco de Murillo i Martinez, Count of El Ojuelo, topped off donations to start the construction of the church.
 Catholics constructing the original church initially tried to locate it on Broad Street, then in the heart of New York City.
 Due to anti-Catholic sentiments, however, New York City officials implored them to change the location to a site at Barclay and Church Streets, then outside the city limits.
 The builders relented and accepted the present location.
 The cornerstone of the original church was laid in 1785 and the first Mass celebrated in 1786.